BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 !battle(["Ace of Clubs", :ACECLUBS, 0], "Forest Field")

 Finally we get to battle Meteor's Ace themselves.
-I wish there was a way to not spoil the surprise of their first Pokémon in this guide, but that Pokémon and many more on their team have Grass moves that feed off of the terrain's 1.5x boost.
+I wish there was a way to not spoil the surprise of their first Pokemon in this guide, but that Pokemon and many more on their team have Grass moves that feed off of the terrain's 1.5x boost.
 Braixen can steal your items and hit pretty hard with Psybeam and Fire Spin, and Roselia, as we've seen with Fern, is a hard hitting and healing monster in the early game.
 Be extra careful with the ultimate PULSE Tangrowth: it likes to get boosts from double-strength Growth and Stamina, then hit hard with Stored Power.

 One thing to consider is that, past Braixen, a Bug type can do pretty well here against their team, especially a special attacker or one with Swarm.
 Cut will also hit for double damage on Roselia and Tangrowth.
-If you're holding a Telluric Seed, it gives you a free Spiky Shield on its holder's first turn, so in a pinch you can abuse that to set up one of your own Pokémon so that Tangrowth goes down before it can boost too much.
+If you're holding a Telluric Seed, it gives you a free Spiky Shield on its holder's first turn, so in a pinch you can abuse that to set up one of your own Pokemon so that Tangrowth goes down before it can boost too much.
 Or, you can simply use Slugma or Numel to transform the field to Burning and watch the majority of their team burn passively each turn.

 Once you win, you can find a hidden *Super Repel* in the next area.
 Head down.
 Here, you'll see a scene involving Corey.